 Poor execution can lead to a sub-par performance and a less-than-ideal experience.

-We’ll share exactly what’s happening to you, and how it adversely affects your race.
+Let’s dive deeper into each, to find out what’s happening to you, and how it adversely affects your race.

-Your Body Is In A Fresh State.
+Your Body Is In A Fresh State

 After many hard weeks of training, volume tapers down in the final weeks in preparation for race day.
 During this taper, you recover, rehydrate and top up the glycogen stores in your muscles leaving you feeling fresh and ready to race.